 Basic measures against hurricanes can prevent a significant amount of damage to your HVAC system.
 Fortunately, most measures against hurricanes are affordable; this goes from basic wooden boards to the sandbags you place in front of your doors.

 Please note that you should have sufficient food and water for emergencies as well, so it is not solely recommended to provide protection for your home.
 Place your supply of food and water in the designated shelter; this will prevent your food and water from becoming impacted by flooding.

 If you receive an evacuation notice for your area, it is advised to follow these guidelines and leave your home for a safer location.
 Of course, you can still add the proper protection to your home for when you leave.

 Allergens can be a pain for anyone who suffers from severe allergies.
-As an allergy sufferer myself, I aim to keep my home as free from allergens as humanly possible.
+As an allergy sufferer myself, I aim to keep my home allergen-free as humanly possible.
 But what are the best ways to keep your home friendly to allergy sufferers?
 Here are some tried, tested and approved methods.

-Get An Air Conditioning System To Reduce Allergens
+Get An Air Conditioning System To Keep Home Allergen-Free

 Modern air conditioning systems are brilliant at filtering out some of the impurities and allergens that may enter your home and that your have little control over; this includes dust and pollen.
 As such, putting an air conditioner in place is certainly no excessive luxury.
 In fact, it can reduce allergen-related symptoms dramatically.

 Did you know that carpets are a real attraction for dust mites?
 In fact, it is one of their favorite places to hide!
 As such, you should vacuum on a regular basis.
 Twice a week is usually the minimum.